ARMmbed/uvisor/docs/PORTING.md

 | `NVIC_VECTORS`     | max( [`NVIC_VECTORS(i)` for `i` in family's devices] )                     |
 | `CORE_*` *         | Core version (e.g `CORE_CORTEX_M3`)                                        |

-**Table 2**.
-Hardware-specific features that differentiate uVisor binary release
+**Table 1**.
+Hardware-specific features that differentiate uVisor builds

-A uVisor *configuration* is defined as the unique combination of the parameters of Table 2.
-When porting your family to uVisor, you need to make sure that as many binary releases as the possible configurations are generated.
+A uVisor *configuration* is defined as the unique combination of the parameters of Table 1.
+When porting your family to uVisor, you need to make sure that as many library releases as the possible configurations are generated.
 Let's use an example.

 ---

 #### Example

 Let's assume for simplicity that the `${family}` that you want to port is made of only 4 devices.
-These have the following values from Table 2:
+These have the following values from Table 1:

 | Symbol            | `${device0}` | `${device1}` | `${device2}` | `${device3}` |
 |-------------------|--------------|--------------|--------------|--------------|